HypothesisWorks/hypothesis/hypothesis-python/docs/settings.rst

 Hypothesis comes with two built-in profiles, ``ci`` and ``default``.
 ``ci`` is set up to have good defaults for running in a CI environment, so emphasizes determinism, while the ``default`` settings are picked to be more likely to find bugs and to have a good workflow when used for local development.

-Hypothesis will automatically detect certain common CI environments and use the CI profile automatically when running in them.
+Hypothesis will automatically detect certain common CI environments and use the ci profile automatically when running in them.
 In particular, if you wish to use the ``ci`` profile, setting the ``CI`` environment variable will do this.

-If you want to customise your CI behaviour, registering a new version of the ``ci`` profile will automatically be picked up in CI.
+This will still be the case if you register your own ci profile.
 For example, if you wanted to run more examples in CI, you might configure it as follows:

 .. code-block:: python